Prosecutors launch educational program to fight exploitation - News Break

 Prosecutors launch educational program to fight exploitation

-ALEXANDRIA, Va. -- Federal prosecutors in Virginia are launching an educational initiative to alert students about the increasing dangers of online child sexual exploitation.
+ALEXANDRIA, Va.
+(AP) — Federal prosecutors in Virginia are launching an educational initiative to alert students and others about the increasing dangers of online sexual exploitation involving children.

+“Online predators target some of the most vulnerable members of our society and can cause a devastating impact on our communities and loved ones,” Parekh said in a written statement.
+“The first step to fighting back is awareness—educating our youth and parents with information on how to prevent these crimes from happening.”

-The program will use a curriculum from the Alexandria-based National Center for Missing and Exploited Children.
+The program will use a curriculum from the Alexandria-based National Center for Missing and Exploited Children (NCMEC) called NetSmartz, which relies in part on stories from survivors of sexual exploitation.

-The center says online sexual exploitation exploded in 2020, fueled by social isolation caused by the pandemic; the center received more than 21 million reports of child sexual exploitation from electronic service providers last year.
+NCMEC says online sexual exploitation exploded in 2020, fueled by social isolation caused by the pandemic.
+The center’s “CyberTipline” received more than 21 million reports of child sexual exploitation from electronic service providers in 2020, a 27% increase over the previous year.

+The Eastern District of Virginia is headquartered in Alexandria with offices in Richmond, Newport News and Norfolk.

 Comments / 0